 Gerald Wirth received his first musical training as a member of the Vienna Boys' Choir and at the Anton Bruckner University in Linz, Austria, where he studied voice, oboe and piano.
 In 2001, he became artistic director of the Vienna Boys' Choir, in 2013, its president.

-Wirth has written three children’s operas, several oratorios, masses, motets, and songs, as well as countless arrangements.
-Wirth likes to take his inspiration from myths and philosophical texts; he believes we are responsible for our surroundings and for the people in our lives.
+Wirth has written three children's operas, several oratorios, masses, motets, and songs, as well as countless arrangements.
+Wirth likes to take his inspiration from myths and philosophical texts; he believes that we are responsible for our surroundings and for the people in our lives.
 He is currently working on an opera about migration and integration set in a distant time.
-‘Invasion of the Barbarians’ features a number of migrating tribes, a flood, a volcanic eruption, and a meteor strike.
+"Invasion of the Barbarians" features a number of migrating tribes, a flood, a volcanic eruption, and a meteor strike.